EstienneG/Used-car-market-analysis-project/README.md

 # Used-car-market-analysis
 This repository contains an analysis of the second-handed car market in France.
 The data has been scrapped from https://www.autoscout24.fr/ and then cleaned, encoded, processed and analysed in the python notebook.
+This project shows the use of the pandas and seaborn libraries, and application of regex and linear regression.